 The Elusive Backfire Effect: Mass Attitudes' Steadfast Factual Adherence

 Can citizens heed factual information, even when such information challenges their partisan and ideological attachments?
 The “backfire effect,” described by Nyhan and Reifler (2010), says no: rather than simply ignoring factual information, presenting respondents with facts can compound their ignorance.
 In their study, conservatives presented with factual information about the absence of Weapons of Mass Destruction in Iraq became more convinced that such weapons had been found.
-The present paper presents results from four experiments in which we enrolled more than 8,100 subjects and tested 36 issues of potential backfire.
-Across all experiments, we found only one issue capable of triggering backfire: whether WMD were found in Iraq in 2003.
-Even this limited case was susceptible to a survey item effect; when presented with a less elaborate survey item, we found no WMD factual backfire.
-Comparably elaborate items were incapable of instilling backfire in questions other than WMD.
+The present paper presents results from five experiments in which we enrolled more than 10,100 subjects and tested 52 issues of potential backfire.
+Across all experiments, we found no corrections capable of triggering backfire, despite testing precisely the kinds of polarized issues where backfire should be expected.
 Evidence of factual backfire is far more tenuous than prior research suggests.
-By and large, citizens heed factual information, even when such information challenges their partisan and ideological commitments.
+By and large, citizens heed factual information, even when such information challenges their ideological commitments.

 Keywords: Factual Corrections, Public Opinion